ace-ecosystem/ACE/docs/installation.rst

 Run the Installer
 +++++++++++++++++

 With :ref:`everything ready <get-enviro-ready>`, you can now run the ACE installer.
 Run the installer as the ace user.
+You will be prompted for the password when certain things are run using sudo.
 This will take a little while to complete.

 ::